-Celebrate the Red, White and Blue and create an easy wreath for your shed door, fence, gate, porch or anywhere you want to plant some garden charm.
+Celebrate the Red, White and Blue and create an easy wreath using a hose for your shed door, fence or gate to plant some garden charm.

 My heart beats Red, White and Blue and I love to add a few patriotic touches to celebrate Memorial Day, Flag Day and the 4th of July.
 This wreath combines both my love of the Red, White and Blue and of gardening to decorate the door of the Potting Shed.